AriaFallah/blog/hugo/content/post/why-use-flow.md

 ## Going Deeper

 There's a few more common benefits that I'm probably forgetting, but the above examples cover most of them.
 If you're thinking, "that's it?", the rabbit hole goes much much deeper.
+Types are really powerful almost to the point that they're like tests that you inline into your code.
+It's not just about variable types or return types, but every single aspect of your program that can be conceptualized as a type.

-[Giulio Canti](https://github.com/gcanti) has written quite a few articles on the more advanced things that you can do with flow that allow you to do be certain of much more than just variable types, parameter types, and return types.
+[Giulio Canti](https://github.com/gcanti) has written quite a few articles on the more advanced things that you can do with flow that allow you to make sure every part of your code is working as intended.

 * You can use types to check if user input has been validated in [Phantom Types with Flow](https://medium.com/@gcanti/phantom-types-with-flow-828aff73232b#.su86baahz)
 * You can create types with built in constraints in [Refinement Types with Flow](https://medium.com/@gcanti/refinements-with-flow-9c7eeae8478b#.e2ik0oqgs)